viperleed/viperleed/doc/content/basics/elementnamecollision.rst

 -  Elements as defined in the :ref:`POSCAR file<POSCAR>` (here often referred to as "POSCAR elements"): These do *not* need to be chemical elements, but can in principle have arbitrary names. [#]_
--  Chemical elements, as they appear on the periodic table:
+-  Chemical elements, as they appear in the periodic table:
    If the POSCAR elements do not already have names of chemical elements, these need to be specified by the :ref:`ELEMENT_MIX<ELSPLIT>`  and/or :ref:`ELEMENT_RENAME<ELDEF>`